 Alex Elzenaar

-I am a PhD student at the Max-Planck-Institut für Mathematik in den Naturwissenschaften in Leipzig under the supervision of Prof. Bernd Sturmfels.
-I usually work in between the areas of geometric group theory, geometric topology, and metric geometry.
-I am particularly interested in modern classical geometry (for instance as studied by Coxeter and Thurston) and relationships with other branches of mathematics (knot theory, number theory, algebraic geometry, ...).
+group theory, geometric topology, and metric geometry.
+I am particularly interested in modern classical geometry (for instance as studied by Coxeter and Thurston) and relationships with other

-I am also interested in visualisation of mathematical objects (including mathematical art) and the study of mathematical writing.
+branches of mathematics (knot theory, number theory, algebraic geometry, complex dynamics...).
+I am also interested in visualisation of mathematical objects (including art) and the study of writing (mathematical

-Some other geometric things which interest me: some sculptures around Pōneke/Wellington exhibition of the work of Hilma af Klint at the City Gallery in 2021-2022 Robin White: Making of That Vase Energy Work: Kathy Barry/Sarah Smuts-Kennedy (at Vic's Te Pātaka Toi Adam Art Gallery) "Rita" by Quentin Angus Patrick Pound at City Gallery Wellington Len Lye: A Colour Box, Colour Cry, Kaleidoscope
+Other links and videos: some sculptures around Pōneke ▫ Hilma af Klint at the City Gallery in 2021-2022 ▫ Robin White: Making of That Vase ▫ Energy Work: Kathy Barry/Sarah Smuts-Kennedy ▫ "Rita" by Quentin Angus ▫ Patrick Pound at City Gallery Wellington ▫ Len Lye: A Colour Box, Colour Cry, Kaleidoscope ▫ A Painter's Journey: Rita Angus' Central Otago ▫ Solving Pale Fire ▫ The fiction of Borges ▫ Dan Olsen on creative inadequacy ▫ A good physics YouTube channel: String theory, Feynman ▫ Backlog of Mathematics Research Journals (2024)

 Publications and preprints